tigoe/hue-control/ArduinoExamples/readme.md

 # Philips Hue Control from Arduino

 These examples show how to control a Philips Hue hub from An Arduino MKR1000, MKR1010, or Nano 33 IoT.
+[These videos are a godo place to start](https://vimeo.com/showcase/6916443), if you've never used a WiFi-connected Arduino model before.

 ## Sketches included: